 A Ten Minute Read

 We were discussing appropriate measures to drive customer-oriented cultures.
-The current belle of the ball is “Net Promoter Score”, dusted off most frequently to report that people really like their iPhones and Nordstrom, but not their cable companies.
+The current belle of the ball is “Net Promoter Score”, a metric that “proves” people really like their iPhones and Nordstrom, but not their cable companies.
 (Millions of dollars spent reaching that conclusion.)

-In our case, we were reviewing client attempts to make significant strategic decisions – impacting marketing, finance, and sales – based on their analysis of NPS and other surveys.
+My client was attempting to make significant strategic decisions – impacting marketing, finance, and sales – based on their analysis of NPS and other surveys.

 So far, so good.